A Lovely Planet contributors Sarah and James head to Thailand’s Andaman Coast. Here is their guide to the region.

-Bikes are really your only option to get around (push or motorbike).
-Most places rent a motorbike for 300 THB a day.
+Rental bikes are really your only option to get around (push or motorbike).
 We loved exploring the winding roads and seeing what we found.
 We discovered the best sunsets and local eats this way and you really feel like you know the island after a few days.

 Food in Koh Ya Noi

-The Coffee Break Cafe was hands-down the best and somehow cheapest coffee in town, free WiFi and frequented by ex-pats working on their business ventures, it became our morning hangout.
+The Coffee Break Cafe was hands-down the best and somehow cheapest coffee in town, had free WiFi and was frequented by ex-pats working on their business ventures, it became our morning hangout.

-Near the markets we found some of the best local cuisine including our favourite Pad Thai from the whole Thailand trip and Ice Tea for only £0.25, winning!
+Near the markets, we found some of the best local cuisine including our favourite pad thai from the whole Thailand trip and delicious iced tea.

 If you want a little adventure, there are lots of tours from this island to some of the famous neighbouring limestone islands, some of which you can kayak across too and climb to the top for a birdseye view.